Sandbird/EMS-Epoch-Mission-System/README.md

 Epoch Mission System ( EMS ) is a modified version of Lazyink & TheSzerdi's DayZ Chernarus Mission systems.
 The two projects were merged by Fuchs and released with some SargeAI configs to enhance the gameplay of Epoch Chernarus servers.
 The project was then renamed to "Epoch Mission System" after MimiC joined Fuchs and further development was done on it.
 It has now been released as a new project, with a total of 26 unique missions that are specific to Epoch servers.
+The Sarge AI conig has been removed.
+DZAI is a need as the variables have been changed to it!

-_This mission system will not work properly on non-Epoch servers or servers that do not have SargeAI already installed._
+_This mission system will not work properly on non-Epoch servers or servers that do not have DZAI already installed._

 **Requirements:**